-A crown (Cap) is a restoration, manufactured in a laboratory which is fitted over a tooth to restore the natural anatomy, aesthetic look and in some cases the strength of the remaining tooth and its resistance to the likely forces which may be applied to it in function.
-A crown may be recommended following the fracture of a tooth, the restoration of a tooth with a large filling or if a tooth is misaligned, discoloured or unsightly.
+A crown (cap) is a laboratory manufactured restoration which is fitted over a tooth to restore its natural anatomy, appearance, and strength.
+A crown may be recommended following the fracture of a tooth, the restoration of a tooth with a large filling, or if a tooth is misaligned/discoloured/unsightly.

 Crowns are prepared in as minimally invasively as possible to retain as much healthy natural tooth as possible.
 Following preparation, an impression is taken and sent to the laboratory for manufacture.

 These bridges are stuck to the adjacent tooth or teeth using small metal or ceramic wings.
-Depending upon the patients bite, no preparation may be required, however, more often than not, the retaining teeth must be prepared, albeit minimally, in order to ensure adequate retention and reduction for the retaining wing.
+Depending upon the patient’s bite, preparation of the adjacent teeth may or may not be required in order to ensure adequate retention for the retaining wing.
 Adhesive bridges are commonly used towards the front of the mouth and can be used as either permanent or temporary solutions.
 Adhesive bridges can debond and if this is the case, recementation can be carried out.

 These bridges again use the adjacent tooth or teeth for support.
 They can be used in any position in the mouth so long as there is adequate support available.
 Conventional bridges use a more invasive preparation of the adjacent/supporting teeth, which are prepared for conventional crowns.
 This preparation of the adjacent teeth is potentially destructive, but less so if these teeth are already crowned or heavily filled.
-Bridges rely upon the stability of the adjacent teeth for their long term stability and survival.
-In addition to this, given their reliance upon the adjacent teeth, the adjacent teeth can be weakened in the long term.
+Bridges rely upon the stability of the adjacent teeth for their long-term stability and survival.
+In addition to this, given their reliance upon the adjacent teeth, the adjacent teeth can be weakened in the long-term.

 Dental decay, fracture, trauma or overcrowding/impaction may require teeth to be extracted.
 Teeth can be extracted using a variety of different techniques.
 Following extraction and healing, options to replace the missing teeth can be considered where appropriate.

 As well as conventional dental extractions, other oral surgical procedures are available if required.
 These include:

 Soft tissue surgery:

 Where required, small areas of the soft tissue in the mouth may require to be removed.
 This is generally required when there has been a change or alteration in the oral tissues, or the presence of abnormal tissues.
-In these cases, the small growth or swelling (ie polyp, mucocele) can be removed, or a small piece taken of any abnormal tissue in the form of a biopsy.
+In these cases, the small growth or swelling (i.e. polyp/mucocele) can be removed, or a small piece taken of any abnormal tissue in the form of a biopsy.
 All such tissue samples are then sent for pathological examination in order to determine the exact nature of the tissue removed.

 Any tissues removed from the mouth during soft tissue surgery are considered for pathological examination.
-Such examination is used to confirm exactly what tissues are and such examinations are used both when we are sure what the tissue is and also when we are not so sure what the tissues are.
-In both cases, the end result is to ensure we have definitive confirmation of what the tissue is, thus allowing the treatment to be planned accordingly.
+Such examinations are used to confirm the exact nature of the tissues.
+These examinations are used both when we are certain and uncertain of the composition of the tissue.
+In both cases, the end result is to ensure we have a definitive confirmation of what the tissue is, thus allowing the correct treatment to be planned accordingly.

 Following the loss of a tooth or teeth, there are many options for the replacement of those teeth that are missing.
 One such option is dentures.
-Entures are used commonly to replace missing teeth.
+Dentures are used commonly to replace missing teeth.
 Dentures can be very quick to produce and easy to alter or repair.
 Dentures are, however, removeable and can occasionally move during function.
 Prior to denture wear it is imperative to establish and maintain adequate oral hygiene to prevent deterioration of the health and stability of the structures supporting the teeth.
 There are two main types of denture available:

 These dentures are made completely of acrylic and rely of suction together with possible use of undercuts to stay in position.
 Upper acrylic dentures generally will involve some form of palatal coverage.